BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • It also plays an important role in the development of diseases like cancer

-In one 4 week study, 168 participants drank 1 liter (34 ounces) of a mixture of blueberry and apple juice, every day.
+In addition to this, during one 4-week study, 168 participants drank 1 liter (34 ounces) of a mixture of blueberry and apple juice, every day.
 At the end of the study, oxidative DNA damage due to free radicals had reduced by 20%.
-These findings have also been supported by smaller studies just using blueberries.
+In addition to this, these findings have also been supported by smaller studies just using blueberries.

 BOTTOM LINE:

-Several studies have shown that blueberries and blueberry juice can protect against DNA damage, a leading driver of aging and cancer.
+Several studies have shown that benefits of blueberries and blueberry juice can protect against DNA damage, a leading driver of aging and cancer.

 Help maintain brain function & improve memory

-• According to studies, the antioxidants in blueberries tend to accumulate in areas of the brain that are essential for intelligence
+• Firstly, according to studies, the antioxidants in blueberries tend to accumulate in areas of the brain that are essential for intelligence

 • They appear to directly interact with aging neurons, leading to improvements in cell signaling